This post may contain affiliate links. Please read our disclosure policy.

 • In a large glass jar with lid, gradually add all the fruit until jar is filled (ensure an even mixture).

 • Pour the red label wine and the white rum over the fruit until fully submerged.
-Then, tightly close the jar and place in refrigerator for at least 7 days up to one year.
+Then, tightly close the jar and place in refrigerator for at least 7 days up to one year or longer.

 • From time to time, check on the fruit in soak and add more rum and wine to the jar as needed to keep the fruit completely submerged in liquid.